EPCCed/tesseract-docs/user-guide/introduction.rst

 Tesseract GPU compute nodes each contain two 2.1 GHz, 12-core Intel Xeon Silver 4116 (Skylake) series processors.
 Each of the cores in these processors support 2 hardware threads (Hyperthreads), which are disabled by default.
 The nodes also each contain four NVIDIA Tesla
-V100-PCIE-16GB (Volta) GPU accelerators connected to the host processors and each other via PCIe.
+V100-PCIE-16GB (Volta) GPU accelerators connected to the host processors and each other via [NVLink](https://www.nvidia.com/en-gb/data-center/nvlink/).

 There are 8 GPU compute nodes on Tesseract giving a total of 192 cores and 64 GPU accelerators.